Transform

 Rainbow Warrior Auckland Open Days 2025

-This July, the Greenpeace flagship Rainbow Warrior is returning to Aotearoa, 40 years after French Government agents bombed the original ship in Auckland.
-Get on board and be part of the next chapter in the story of a ship that became a legend.
+This July, the Greenpeace flagship Rainbow Warrior returned to Aotearoa, 40 years after French Government agents bombed the original ship in Auckland.

 -